noah-nuebling/mac-mouse-fix/Localization Notes/Localization Readme.md

 - NotePlan [[MMF - i18n]]

-## Tips for Localizers

-- Enter a linebreak in .stringsdict using option + enter. '\n' doesn't work.

 ## Reflection on Localization System - June 2024

 (Update July 2024: We're implementing our own system now, the other stuff in this note is mostly outdated.)